Welcome to Technical studies at Blackburn College

 Technical qualifications (also known as a BTEC, NVQ or Vocational) are a great way to gain real experience, skills and knowledge that will prepare you for your chosen career.
 You'll master your craft on our world class campus, complete with state-of-the-art facilities that have been designed in collaboration with our industry links.
-Vocational studies are ideal for those looking to progress to university, or directly into their chosen career and skills are taught through hands-on practical learning.
+Technical studies are ideal for those looking to progress to university, or directly into their chosen career and skills are taught through hands-on practical learning.

 *Destinations of Leavers of Higher Education, known outcomes.

-Each Technical course will have its own unique set of entry requirements - depending on the level of the course and the subject area.
+Each Technical course will have its own unique set of entry requirements, depending on the level of the course and the subject area.
 Please check a subject's course leaflet for more information.

 View our courses

 View our courses We have 17 Vocational subject areas for you to choose from.
 You'll study that subject area for the duration of your course.

 Make an application Making an application is easy.
 Simply find the course you want to study, make sure you meet the entry criteria and then apply.
 You can apply online, by post or by email.